BGforgeNet/FO2tweaks/README.md

 #### Unlimited party
 This component removes charisma checks upon NPC joining the party.
 It does not remove other checks (karma, etc).
 For example, Goris may still decline to join if you're a childkiller.
 All vanilla and RP companions are included.
-More can be added in the ini file.
+More can be added in `mods/fo2tweaks.ini`.

 #### Party level match
 Some NPCs like Goris are acquired later in the game and never reach their true potential because of that.